Last Updated on 7 July 2021

 - Any retailers wrap your clothing purchase in branded tissue and seal with a logo sticker.
 Instead of chucked into a bag, they treat their products / your purchase with care.

 - In Amsterdam, nearly every retailer asks if your purchase is a gift and, if so, offers free wrapping.
 (They even remove the price sticker).

-- Two different restaurants I’ve been to, one offered a single pot of their special blend ground coffee to brew at home.
-Another provided a single-portion of their famous scone mix for baking at home.
+- I’ve been to two different restaurants; one offered a single pot of their special blend of ground coffee to brew at home.
+Another provided a single portion of their famous scone mix for baking at home.

 - Some hotels…